-Figures 1 and 2 show the partners involved in programme and project evaluation.
-Partners are grouped and colour-coded by the categories used to describe their main role within the partnership (funder, lead organisation, evaluation partner and delivery partners).
-The sectors used to group the organisational types (sport, health, university and other) are shown by symbol shape.
+1. The partners involved in the project and/or programme evaluation university and other) are shown by symbol shape.
 The numbers of partners depicted representing each sector and role are provided in the key for each figure.
 The purpose of these maps is to illustrate the complexity of the network, rather than to examine this complexity in detail.
 They serve as a descriptive tool on which to base the exploration of the characteristics of the partnerships and discussion of influences on partnership working and their effectiveness.